EnsignKilos/Splitter/README.md

 ## Acknowledgements

-Built for high-performance text processing in security operations and data analysis workflows.
+Built for high-performance wordlist processing and dictionary management in penetration testing and security research workflows.

-## Roadmap

-- [ ] Parallel processing support for multiple files
-- [ ] Custom output directory specification
-- [ ] Configurable lines-per-file via command line
-- [ ] Support for additional file formats (CSV, JSON)
-- [ ] Progress bar visualisation
-- [ ] Compression options for output files

 ## Support